Opening up the Churchs social teaching

 People can learn about the social teaching of the Church through parish provision of opportunities for reflecting on real-life situations.
-David Standley, parish priest of St Vincent de Paul, Clapham Common, in the Southwark Archdiocese, describes the setting up of an ‘open forum’ and other initiatives in his parish ‘where the Spirit can work in the minds and hearts of those listening’.
+This is the essence of modern religion, because it is not separated from real life, but various life situations are discussed in the context of a religious paradigm, which you can read in more detail at SpecialEssays.com.
+David Standley, parish priest of St Vincent de Paul, Clapham Common, in the Southwark Archdiocese, describes the setting up of an open forum and other initiatives in his parish where the Spirit can work in the minds and hearts of those listening.

 While parish priest on the Isle of Sheppey I met a man who had retired early from the Fire Service after sustaining injury in the course of duty.
 He was brought up a Catholic, but had given up any practice years ago.
 As a trade union activist he was concerned about justice in the workplace.
 Someone had alerted him to the teaching in Rerum Novarum and Quadragesimo Anno.
 He was amazed to read in papal documents views and sentiments that seemed to coincide with his own.
 He had never heard of this teaching through his Catholic education.
 It was this that brought him back to the Church and the sacraments.